Inflation stayed uncomfortably high in September

 Core inflation, which tracks average price increases except for volatile food and energy costs, rose 6.6% over the past 12 months — its highest rate since 1982.

+The rising cost of housing and health care drove the price increases, the government reported.
+The price of used vehicles and apparel fell.

+"The big sources of inflation included food, shelter, transportation services and medical care services.
+The owners' equivalent rent index increased 0.8% over the month, the largest monthly increase in that index since June 1990," Wall Street analyst Adam Crisafulli of Vital Knowledge said in a note.

 Overall prices, including food and fuel, rose 8.2% last month from a year ago, showing prices continue to decelerate, albeit slowly.
-The CPI rose 8.5% and 8.3% in July and August from the year-ago period, respectively.
+The CPI rose 8.5% and 8.3% in July and August, respectively, from the year-ago period.

-Although inflation appears to have crested, many Americans continue to struggle.
-Some 46% of people said their personal financial situation was poor in a recent poll by The Associated Press-NORC Center for Public Affairs Research, up from 37% in March.
-Just 36% of people approve of President Biden's handling of the economy, while 63% disapprove, the poll found.

 The Federal Reserve has sharply increased interest rates as it tries to curb the hottest inflation in decades, a process that has driven mortgage rates to a 16-year high and helped bring the stock market to its lowest level since 2020.